She-ilah/alx-system_engineering-devops/0x02-shell_redirections/README.md

- Task 14: script displays files containing the same pattern Task 15: script displays number of lines containing a pattern Task 16: script displays lines containing a pattern and 3 more lines
+ Task 14: script displays files containing the same pattern Task 15: script displays number of lines containing a pattern Task 16: script displays lines containing a pattern and 3 more lines Task 17: script displays lines that do not contain a certain pattern